Ph.D., Journalism and Mass Communication, Indiana University Bloomington, 2001.

 Journalism as Activism: Recoding Media Power, Polity Press, 2016.

 “Networked Journalism,” in Tamara Witschge, C. W. Anderson, David Domingo, Alfred Hermida, eds.
 The Sage Handbook of Digital Journalism.
 New York: Sage, 2015.

 Networked: A Contemporary History of News in Transition, Polity Press, 2011.

 “Climate Justice Movement, Hacktivist Sensibilities, and Prototyping Change,” in Graham Meikle ed.
-Routledge Companion to Media and Activism, London: Routledge, forthcoming 2017.
+Routledge Companion to Media and Activism, London: Routledge, 2017.

 Something Old, Something New: Digital Media and the Coverage of Climate Change, co-authored with James Painter, María Carmen Erviti, Richard Fletcher, Candice Howarth, Silje Kristiansen, Bienvenido León, Alan Ouakrat, and Mike S. Schäfer, Oxford Reuters Institute/I.B.
 Tauris book series, 2016.

 “Following the Tweets: What happened to the IPCC AR5 Synthesis Report on Twitter?” co-author with Matt Tegelberg, Dmitry Yagodin, and Débora Medeiros, in Elisabeth Eide, Risto Kunelius, Matthew Tegelberg and Dmitry Yagodin, eds.
 Media and Global Climate Knowledge: Climate Journalism and “#ClimateNews,” co-author with Dmitry Yagodin and Matt Tegelberg, in Deserai A. Crow and Max Boykoff, eds.
 Culture, Politics & Climate Change: How Information Shapes our Common Future.
 New York: Routledge, 2014.